 Frequently Asked Questions

 Clearly, all of these areas are important for promotion, but having an excellent research record is the norm for promotion cases at research universities.
 A research record can also include publishing in the scholarship of teaching and learning (SoTL), a legitimate scholarly area.
-It is more difficult to achieve external recognition from letter writers on the basis of internally-facing activities, such as teaching, engagement and service, unless you can translate those activities into scholarship that builds a national or international reputation.
-However, in exceptional cases, faculty have been promoted who have made a name for themselves through nationally-recognized leadership or teaching even when their post-tenure research record itself is modest.
-Another example of external recognition through teaching is publishing in the scholarship of teaching and learning (SoTL), a legitimate scholarly area.
+It is more difficult to achieve external recognition from letter writers for primarily internally-facing activities, such as teaching, engagement, and service, but there are exceptions.
+In some cases, faculty have been promoted who have made a name for themselves through nationally-recognized leadership or teaching who maintained modest but sustained research records.
+Some examples:

 Your published scholarship is the most common way to build academic reputations, but you should also expose your working scholarship to potential letter writers early and often.
 Share your work via conferences and accept invited talks, which demonstrate that others in your field recognize your research and want to hear about it.
 Leadership roles at national and international societies/associations help signal that professional colleagues recognize you as a leader in your field.
 Develop a web presence so that people can access your research easily via, Google Scholar, Scholarworks, Researchgate, etc.

 Peer-reviewed research is considered more important than book chapters, edited volumes, textbooks, etc. Quality and impact of journals/book press matters.
 In some fields, a book or second book is the norm; in other fields, a major grant is the norm; and in others the emphasis is on peer-reviewed articles or in published reviews of or juried art installations or performances.